Community, Family, & Addiction Sciences

 Doctor of Philosophy in Addictive Disorders and Recovery Studies

 Texas Tech's Ph.D. program in Addictive Disorders and Recovery Studies (ADRS) is one of the only programs of its kind in the country.
-The addiction studies doctoral degree is designed to produce graduates that will excel in academic, government, and private sector careers while fulfilling the increasing need for addiction recovery scientists.
+The doctorate degree in addiction studies is designed to produce graduates that will excel in academic, government, and private sector careers while fulfilling the increasing need for addiction recovery scientists.

 Earn a Ph.D. in Addictive Disorders and Recovery Studies – a graduate degree specializing in research related to substance abuse, substance dependence and other behavioral addictions, and recovery from such.